hadley/adv-r/Functions.md

 f(ls())
 ```

-More technically, an unevaluated argument is called a __promise__, or a thunk.
+More technically, an unevaluated argument is called a __promise__, or (less commonly) a thunk.
 A promise is made up of two parts:

-* an expression giving the delayed computation, which can be accessed with `substitute` (see [[controlling evaluation|evaluation]] for more details)
+* an expression giving the delayed computation, which can be accessed with `substitute` (see [[controlling evaluation|evaluation] for more details)

 * the environment where the expression was created and where it should be evaluated

+The first time a promise is accessed the expression is evaluated in the environment where it was created.
+This value is cached, so that subsequently access to the evaluted promise does not recompute the value (but the original expression is still associated with the value, so that `substitute` can continue to access it).

 You can find more information about a promise using `langr::promise_info`.
 This uses some of R's C api to extract information about the promise without evaluating it (which is otherwise very tricky).